ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ##### (ii) Delete

-Upon receiving a request to delete a Device with the input parameters (id) and Update the is_deleted flag to true in the List of Devices DB against the id received
+Upon receiving a request to delete a Device with the input parameters (id) and Update the is_deleted flag to true in the List of Devices Database against the id received

 1. While deleting the device in the device list the system validates if all required input parameters have been received as listed below for each specific request